Leo1010246/JAVA_Final_Project_22100699/README.md

 Additionally, I believe making the program run in the "cmd" rather than a GUI would make it a more unique program.

 Here is the diagram of my project.
-The main class handles the selection of play mode and the music to be played.
+The Main class handles the selection of play mode and the music to be played.
 The Scheduler class is responsible for running the rhythm game.
 The MakeMusicNote class provides functionality for creating notes for the selected music.
 The KeyCheck_And_MusicPlay class handles music playback and key input.